-Those who have mango allergy can develop contact dermatitis around the mouth which is characterized as the inflammation of the skin.
+Those who have mango allergy can develop contact dermatitis around the mouth or inflammation of the skin.
 The symptoms typically include itchy, red-colored and flaky skin.
 The best way to treat contact dermatitis is to wash the affected area thoroughly and prevent further exposure to the allergen which is the mango peel if possible.

 Occurrence of hives